f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

     been implemented yet in bzr and svn, but _RepoManifest_ may still be used without it.

--   `RepoTrunk` - For svn and git-svn repositories, especially those who don't have a bundled _AndroidManifest.xml_ file, the Tags and RepoManifest checks will not work, since there is no version information to obtain.
-But, for those apps who automate their build process with the commit ref that HEAD points to, RepoTrunk will set the _CurrentVersion_ and _CurrentVersionCode_ to that number.
 -   `Tags` - The _AndroidManifest.xml_ and _build.gradle_ files in all
     tagged revisions in the source repository are checked, looking for the highest version code.
 The appropriateness of this method